astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::warning

-While a custom XCom backend allows you to store virtually unlimited amounts of data as XCom, you will also need to scale other Airflow components to pass large amounts of data between tasks.
+While a custom XCom backend allows you to store virtually unlimited amounts of data as XComs, you will also need to scale other Airflow components to pass large amounts of data between tasks.
 For help running Airflow at scale, [reach out to Astronomer](https://www.astronomer.io/try-astro/?referral=docs-content-link&utm_medium=docs&utm_content=learn-xcom-backend-tutorial&utm_source=body).

 :::